Theurgy: Iamblichus

-Iamblichus, a student of Anatolius and Porphyry (the latter himself was a student of Plotinus), taught a more ritualized method of theurgy that involved invocation and religious, as well as magical, ritual.
-Iamblichus believed theurgy was an imitation of the gods, and in his major work, On the Mysteries of the Egyptians, Chaldeans, and Assyrians, he described theurgic observance as "ritualized cosmogony" that endowed embodied souls with the divine responsibility of creating and preserving the cosmos.
+Iamblichus, a student of Anatolius and associate of Porphyry (who had studied under Plotinus), developed a more elaborate and ritual-centered form of theurgy.
+His system emphasized invocation, ritual action, and the use of symbolic materials to engage the divine.
+In his major work, On the Mysteries of the Egyptians, Chaldeans, and Assyrians, Iamblichus described theurgy as a kind of ritualized cosmogony—a reenactment of the divine creative process—through which the embodied soul participates in the maintenance and restoration of cosmic order.

 Iamblichus' analysis was that the transcendent cannot be grasped with mental contemplation because the transcendent is supra-rational.
 Theurgy is a series of rituals and operations aimed at recovering the transcendent essence by retracing the divine 'signatures' through the layers of being.
 Education is important for comprehending the scheme of things as presented by Aristotle, Plato, and Pythagoras.
 The theurgist works 'like with like': at the material level, with physical symbols; at the higher level, with mental and purely spiritual practices.
 Starting with correspondences of the divine in matter, the theurgist eventually reaches the level where the soul's inner divinity unites with the One.